-Effective June 1, 2006, the Company adopted Statement of Financial Accounting Standards ("SFAS") No. 123 revised, "Share-Based Payment" ("SFAS 123 (R)") which requires the measurement and recognition of compensation expense for all share-based payment awards made to employees and directors, including employee stock options and employee stock purchases made via the Company's Employee Stock Purchase Plan, to be based on estimated fair values.
-Prior to that date, the Company accounted for its stock-based compensation in accordance with the provisions of Accounting Principles Board Opinion ("APB") No. 25, "Accounting for Stock Issued to Employees".
-Under APB No. 25, the intrinsic value of the options was used to record compensation expense and if the grant price of the options was equal to the fair market value of the option at the date of grant, no compensation expense related to the stock options was included in determining net income and net income per share.
+The Company calculates stock-based compensation expense in accordance with SFAS No. 123 revised, "Share-Based Payment" ("SFAS 123 (R)").
+This pronouncement requires the measurement and recognition of compensation expense for all share-based payment awards made to employees and directors, including employee stock options and employee stock purchases made via the Company's Employee Stock Purchase Plan, to be based on estimated fair values.
+The Company adopted SFAS 123 (R) using the modified prospective method, which requires the application of the accounting standard as of June 1, 2006, the beginning of the Company's 2007 fiscal year.
 In March 2005, the SEC issued Staff Accounting Bulletin No. 107 ("SAB 107") related to SFAS 123 (R).
-The Company has applied the provisions of SAB 107 in adopting SFAS 123 (R).